rehierl/node-tree-outliner/1-0-mathematics/1-0-0-values.md

 ## Complex values

 * `complex := < (atomic|complex)* >`
-* complex values represent groups of atomic and/or complex values
+* complex values represent groups of unique components
+* each component within a complex value holds an abstract value
+* these abstract values may be atomic or complex
 * i.e. complex values may themselves be hierarchical
 * an empty group `< >` is itself a complex value
 * e.g. multisets, sets, sequences, strings, etc.